-Anatomy of a Canine Heart Vs. a Human Heart
+Anatomy Of A Canine Heart Vs. A Human Heart

 When comparing your heart to that of your canine companion, you will find that dog heart anatomy is similar to yours in form and identical in function.
 There are differences, however, when it comes to the rates at which these two hearts beat, and the commonly diagnosed cardiac diseases of humans and dogs.